szatmary/PlotFS/README.md

      . ./activate && chia plots add -d /farm

 Add a disk or partition to the plotfs pool.
-Repeat for mutipule disks/partitions.
-Pools can be expanded at at time by adding more disks/partitions.
+Repeat for multiple disks/partitions.
+Pools can be expanded at any time by adding more disks/partitions.
 Note: This will erase the data on the disk/partition!

     sudo chiafs --add_device /dev/disk/by-id/[your disk or partition]